Specimen Navigation

 You can also use the nudge function keys above and below the Z-axis joystick to move the stage in a large, or small increments:

 Above - Top: the small nudge key and Bottom: the large nudge key.
-Values for these can be set in Navigation Preferences.
+Values for these can be set in Navigation settings.

 Setting bounds